jaxvanyang/dotbackup/README.md

 ### `backup_dir`

 Required.
-The directory where backup files store.
+The directory where backup files be stored.

 Example: